You don’t have to travel when you’re young

 I’ve always wanted to travel, but obviously since last year (age 29) was my first time overseas, it was never my first priority.
 I wanted to clear my debt first, build up a savings cushion, learn how to spend responsibly, get comfortable with having a budget, and have some sort of financial stability before I could even begin to think about traveling the world.

 When I was younger, many of my friends went traveling.
 I was extremely jealous of their experiences, but not of the fact that they racked up credit card debt, ignored student loan payments, and came back home to a financial mess.
-Now that I’m able to afford to travel, none of my friends can because they’re too busy paying for the life they led 10 years ago.
+Now that I’m able to afford to travel, almost none of my friends can because they’re too busy paying for the life they led 10 years ago.

 There’s so much emphasis on traveling when you’re young.
 In fact, just a few days ago, someone pointed me to this article: 3 reasons to travel while you’re young.
 Basically the idea of the article is not to hold off on traveling.
 No matter what the circumstances, there will always be something to stop you.
 Here’s an excerpt: